Your Glasgow products aren't SKUs on a shelf, and your Shopify theme keeps pretending they are

 Exactly what you get

 A Shopify store that sells your actual product: an option engine for configured items, proper B2B accounts with purchase orders and net terms, or real event ticketing with capacity and tiers, built into the store rather than faked with apps.
 You get a lean checkout, correct orders, and trade customers who self-serve.
-It connects to your ERP and inventory systems so stock and pricing stay in sync, and pairs with a CRM for trade accounts and business intelligence for sales analysis.
+It connects to your ERP and inventory systems so stock and pricing stay in sync, and pairs with a CRM (Customer Relationship Management) for trade accounts and business intelligence (BI) for sales analysis.

 How to choose a developer in Glasgow